Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-For bounded domains $\Omega$ with non-periodic boundary conditions, different approaches have been used to establish the norm of $D\mathbb{F}^{-1}(u_{0}):Y\to X$ or its weak formulation.
+For bounded domains $\Omega$ with non-periodic boundary conditions, different approaches have been used to control the norm of $D\mathbb{F}^{-1}(u_{0}):Y\to X$ or its weak formulation.
 The first method, that we denote as Nakao's method \cite{nakao1990numerical,nakao2001numerical}, is based on finite elements in which the inverse of $DF(u_{0})$ is approximated by the inverse of a finite-dimensional projection on a finite element space.
-Under certain assumptions on the finite elements space, they are able to invert the linearization and obtain a CAP technique.
+In a sense, this approach is very similar to the approach based on diagonal dominance in the periodic case.
+Indeed compactness once again allows to produce an approximate inverse which one can write as a compact perturbation of the identity.
+In particular, the compact perturbation is obtained numerically and is represented by a matrix.
+Under certain assumptions on the finite elements space, the authors in \cite{nakao1990numerical,nakao2001numerical} are able to invert the linearization and obtain a CAP technique.
 In fact, this method has recently been improved using the Schur complement \cite{MR4182090}.
 Additionally, Watanabe et al. extended this result and developed specific tools for the inversion of $D\mathbb{F}(u_{0})$ in the elliptic case.
 Then, using a finite dimensional subspace of Sobolev spaces, they obtained explicit invertibility criteria and the value of the upper bound.
 For instance, the method presented in \cite{watanabe2005verify_invert} gives rigorous estimates for our desired upper bound.
-The works \cite{watanabe2015estimation,watanabe2019improved,watanabe2013posteriori,plum_wata2016norm} present further related results extending the method and give sharper criteria for which the inverse can be defined.
-Also, on bounded domains, Liu et al. \cite{liu_self_adjoint,liu_inverse,liu_laplacian,liu_elliptic_boundary} developed a method to rigorously estimate eigenvalues of the linearized operator.
+The work \cite{watanabe2019improved} presents further related results extending the method and give sharper criteria for which the inverse can be defined.
+Also, on bounded domains, Liu et al. \cite{liu_self_adjoint,liu_inverse} developed a method to rigorously estimate eigenvalues of the linearized operator.
 Using a finite dimensional subspace again, the eigenvalues of the linearized operator are bounded, from above and below, using the eigenvalues of a finite-dimensional operator.
 Then, using the theory of symmetric operators, the norm of $D\mathbb{F}(u_{0})^{-1}$ is determined using the minimal eigenvalue (in amplitude).
-Indeed, in the case where $D\mathbb{F}(u_{0})$ is symmetric, then we have that
+Indeed, in the case where $D\mathbb{F}(u_{0})$ is symmetric, then we have that where $\lambda$ is the eigenvalue of $D\mathbb{F}(u_{0})$ of minimal amplitude.
+This method is particularly efficient if $D\mathbb{F}(u_{0})$ is self-adjoint itself and it may be extended to a general operator by considering $D\mathbb{F}(u_{0})^{*}D\mathbb{F}(u_{0})$ where $D\mathbb{F}(u_{0})^{*}$ is the ajoint operator.
+Finally, the method by Plum et al. \cite{plum_numerical_verif}, in a similar fashion to the approaches in \cite{liu_self_adjoint,liu_inverse}, uses an approximation of the eigenvalues of $D\mathbb{F}(u_{0})$ to compute the norm of its inverse.
+Indeed, using an homotopy method and the Temple-Lehmann-Goerisch method, they are able to find a lower and upper bound for the eigenvalue of $D\mathbb{F}(u_0)$.
+Note that the control of the spectrum provides a norm for the inverse of $D\mathbb{F}(u_0)$ in the weak formulation.
+However, using results on equivalence of norms, a bound for the norm in the strong formulation can easily be obtained.
+This feature is for instance displayed in \cite{plum_numerical_verif}.